dart-lang/sdk/pkg/kernel/binary.md

   FileOffset startFileOffset; // Offset of the start of the constructor including any annotations.
   FileOffset fileOffset; // Offset of the constructor name.
   FileOffset fileEndOffset;
-  Byte flags (isConst, isExternal, isSynthetic, isNonNullableByDefault);
+  Byte flags (isConst, isExternal, isSynthetic, isLegacy);
   Name name;
   List<Expression> annotations;
   FunctionNode function;